 Tips, Dos, and Don’ts

-Here are a few trips and dos and don’ts to make your snorkeling trip more secure and fun.
+Here are a few trips and dos and don’ts to make your snorkeling trip more secure and un unmatched underwater exploration.

 - Enter the water if the temperature feels comfortable to you.
 If the water is murky, wait for the mud to settle down before you enter the waters.